void-linux/void-packages/Manual.md

 - `perl-module` For packages that use the Perl [ExtUtils::MakeMaker](http://perldoc.perl.org/ExtUtils/MakeMaker.html) build method.

-- `python-module` For packages that use the Python module build method (setup.py).
-By default the module will be built for python2.
-The `python_versions` variable may be defined to set the allowed python versions to be built, i.e:
-`python_versions="2.7 3.3"`.

 - `waf3` For packages that use the Python3 `waf` build method with python3.

 - `waf` For packages that use the Python `waf` method with python2.